MissDinosaur/restaurant_data_pipeline/README.md

 ## Restaurant Data Pipeline
-There two data sources to be processed in this project.
+There are two data sources to be processed in this project.
 All are related to restaurant order information.

 One is jaffle dataset which contains 6 csv file.
 Another is an Azure Blob SA URL which contains one JSONL file support_tickets.jsonl.

-The data workflow is: ingestion  -->  transformation  -->  analytics  -->  reporting.
+The data workflow uses a bronze-silver-gold layered approach: ingestion  -->  transformation  -->  analytics  -->  reporting.
-- ingestion: Extract data
+- ingestion (Bronze): Extract data
-- transformation: Transform or process data
+- transformation (Silver): Transform or process data
-- analytics: Aggragate data as per business need
+- analytics (Gold): Aggragate data as per business need
 - reporting: Export analytic results into csv file for a better check.